NixOS/nix/doc/manual/rl-next/darwin-macho-signatures.md

 broken outputs. `warn` and `ignore` restore the previous behaviour with and without a diagnostic.

+Most builds succeed transparently rather than failing: the new `macho-signature-repair-hook` (an internal tool by default, run with the privileges of a build user) deterministically repairs the stale page hashes in place, touching no other byte, and the output is registered only once the repaired signatures verify.
+Files signed with a certificate (Developer ID) and self-referential content-addressed outputs cannot be repaired and are still refused.

 Detection is content-based, so cross-builds of macOS binaries on other platforms are covered too.